OctopusDeploy/blog/blog/2020-10/self-service-runbook-examples/index.md

 ### Restoring a database

 Along with the ability to backup a database, having the ability to restore a database without needing to wait for a DBA, or filling out a support ticket could drastically reduce development lead times.
-Using a runbook, you could not only restore a backup, but you could also provide a method for restoring a database from a different environment, such as restoring a production copy to test.
+Using a runbook, you can not only restore a backup, but you can also provide a method for restoring a database from a different environment, such as restoring a production copy to test.

 - [Example for SQL Server](https://octopus.com/docs/runbooks/runbook-examples/databases/restore-mssql-database).
 - [Example for SQL Server, restoring to different environments](https://octopus.com/docs/runbooks/runbook-examples/databases/restore-mssql-database-to-environment).